neuralpain/pigmentpedia/README.md

 # palette 0.1.0

-palette is a library package which adds more predefined colors to Typst.
+An extended color library for Typst.
 Most of these colors are commonly used on the web.

 ## Usage